andreiiosif155/ULTRAROBO/README.md

 - Controlled DC motors via L298N driver for speed and direction
 - Implemented two autonomous strategies with different distance thresholds

-more detailed implementation can be found below:
+A more detailed implementation can be found below:

 setup()
 - Configures all motor driver pins (enA, enB, 9–12) as outputs